vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

 **Procedure**

-1. Obtain the CA certificate of the registry instance or instances to use with this VCH.

-      1. Log in to the vSphere Integrated Containers Management Portal with a vSphere administrator, Cloud Admin or DevOps admin user account, go to **Administration** > **Configuration**, and click the link to download the **Registry Root Cert**.
+1. Log in to the vSphere Integrated Containers Management Portal with a vSphere administrator, Cloud Admin or DevOps admin user account.

     vSphere administrator accounts for the Platform Service Controller with which vSphere Integrated Containers is registered are automatically granted Cloud Admin access.
+2. Go to **Administration** > **Configuration**, and click the link to download the **Registry Root Cert**.

-2. Use `vic-machine create` to deploy a VCH, specifying the registry's CA certificate by using the [`--registry-ca`](vch_installer_options.md#registry-ca) option.
+3. Use `vic-machine create` to deploy a VCH, specifying the registry's CA certificate by using the [`--registry-ca`](vch_installer_options.md#registry-ca) option.

     You can configure the VCH to connect to multiple registries by specifying `--registry-ca` multiple times.